AMEERKOTTA/data_engineering_python/README.md

 + Install and Configure PostgreSQL
 + Install and Configure PgAdmin
 + Install and Configure Elasticsearch
 + Install and Configure Kibana
++ Install and Configure Dbeaver